JohnMarzulli/StratuxHud/readme.md

 3. Plug the number pad into the Raspberry Pi.
 4. You will need to run two Micro USB (5v) power cables.
 One to the HUD and one to the Raspberry Pi processing unit.
 These may be run from a battery bank, or from the ship's power **if** you have 5V USB outlets.
 5. You may use the _optional_ sleeving to help keep the install tidy.

-### 7.6 Teleprompter Glass Based Setup

-1. Print the case.
-2. Attach the LCD screen to the "GPIO Board" of the Raspberry Pi
-3. Download the LCD drivers. <https://s3.amazonaws.com/sunfounder/Raspberry/images/LCD-show.tar.gz>
-4. Install the LCD driver per SunFounder's instructions. <http://wiki.sunfounder.cc/index.php?title=5_Inch_LCD_Touch_Screen_Monitor_for_Raspberry_Pi>
-5. Edit the StratuxHud config.json file so "flip_vertical" is True.
-6. Plug the number pad into the Raspberry Pi

 ## 8 Appendix